harrisj/harrisj.github.io/_projects/trump-data.md

 But it was starting to get more unwieldy to edit.
 And sometimes, when I was dealing with a single event that affected multiple agencies for instance, I would need to duplicate and move content around.
 It made it harder to ensure everything was consistent.
 So, the next big step was to define a workflow where I would edit raw data and then a pre-commit hook could be used to regenerate files downstream.
 Under this model, I defined a few files with basic types in an aray:

-- agencies: a list of agencies by ID and name
+- [agencies](https://github.com/harrisj/trump_data/blob/main/it_modernization/raw_data/agencies.yaml): a list of agencies by ID and name
-- events: an array of individual events
+- [events](https://github.com/harrisj/trump_data/blob/main/it_modernization/raw_data/events.yaml): an array of individual events
-- systems: information on systems that is mapped to agencies
+- [systems](https://github.com/harrisj/trump_data/blob/main/it_modernization/raw_data/systems.yaml): information on systems that is mapped to agencies
-- cases: information on legal cases that apply to DOGE activities
+- [cases](https://github.com/harrisj/trump_data/blob/main/it_modernization/raw_data/cases.yaml): information on legal cases that apply to DOGE activities
-- roundup: information on media roundups
+- [roundups](https://github.com/harrisj/trump_data/blob/main/it_modernization/raw_data/roundups.yaml): information on media roundups

 From this information, I can then use the [raw data](https://github.com/harrisj/trump_data/tree/main/it_modernization/raw_data) to create files that are derived from processing the source files and combining information.
 My process starts by making sure the events table is sorted and I can then output an events table with some other information joined in.
 Using this, I can also generate other files like `postings.yaml` which records the durations and locations of various DOGE staff or `people.yaml` which groups events by each person.